W01 Activity: Team Project Setup

 - Take advantage of software design techniques like modules to break your code up into smaller pieces.

 - Finally take advantage of Git's ability to branch.
-Branching is introduced in this activity's stretch activity.
+Branching is introduced in this activity's stretch activity below.

 - Before you can commit the merge conflict will need to be resolved.
 Make